NilamShinde-github/Titanic-Survival-Prediction-using-decision-tree-algorithm-from-scratch/README.md

 #### Model evaluation
 After building the decision tree model and testing the data, I wanted to check the accuracy score of the built model.
 I have only created one decision tree and I got an accuracy score of 86.03..
-I create many decision trees and combine them the calculate accuracy score then it will give me a good accuracy score.
+I can create many decision trees and combine them the calculate accuracy score then it will give me a good accuracy score.
 The combination of many decision trees is known as a "Random Forest".
 Accuracy score is also dependent on train and test dataset split amount.
 I have